GeorgeVassilakis/SMPy/paper/paper.md

 # Summary

-Understanding the universe's structure, particularly the nature of dark matter, is a central challenge in modern astrophysics.
-A key approach to this problem is the study of weak gravitational lensing, where light from distant galaxies is bent as it passes though the gravitational field of a massive object, like a galaxy cluster.
-Measuring this slight (weak) bending of light over thousands of galaxies allows astrophysicists to infer the distribution of matter, including dark matter.
+Understanding the universe's large-scale distribution of dark matter is a central objective in the era of precision cosmology.
+A key tool for the study of dark matter is weak gravitational lensing; a phenomenon where light from distant galaxies is sheared as it passes though the gravitational field of a massive object, like a galaxy cluster.
+Measuring this slight (weak) distortion of shapes over thousands of galaxies allows astrophysicists to infer the distribution of total matter, which includes both luminous and dark matter.

-A common tool for analyzing these distortions on large scales is convergence mapping.
-Convergence ($\kappa$) quantifies how much light from distant galaxies converge due to lensing, resulting in a magnification or distortion of their images.
+A common tool to infer the matter distribution is the mapping of convergence ($\kappa$), which quantifies how much a gravitational lens converges the light from distant galaxies, resulting in a magnification of their shapes.
+[Placeholder Sentence for shear].

+The **Shear Mapping in Python (SMPy)** package provides a standardized, well-documented, and open-source solution for creating convergence maps from weak lensing galaxy shear measurements. `SMPy` was initially developed to support the Superpressure Balloon-borne Imaging Telescope (SuperBIT), a stratospheric, near-UV to near-IR observing platform which completed its 45-night observing run in spring 2023 with over 30 galaxy cluster observations [@Gill2024]. `SMPy` has since evolved into a general-purpose tool suitable for analyzing the weak lensing data from any source of galaxies.

+# Background

 For a comprehensive review of weak gravitational lensing, please refer to [@Umetsu2020].
-By mapping convergence across the sky, astronomers can identify areas with high mass concentration based on observed lensing data.
-Regions showing significant convergence but little visible matter likely indicate the presence of dark matter causing the lensing effect.

-The **Shear Mapping in Python (SMPy)** package provides a standardized, well-documented, and open-source solution for creating convergence maps from weak lensing galaxy shear measurements. `SMPy` was initially developed to support the Superpressure Balloon-borne Imaging Telescope (SuperBIT), which completed its 45-night observing run in spring 2023 with over 30 galaxy cluster observations [@Gill2024]. `SMPy` has evolved into a general-purpose tool suitable for analyzing the weak lensing data from any source of galaxies.

 # Statement of Need

-Mass maps are a critical and key part of many cosmological analyses [@Atacama2020] [@DESY32021] [@HSC2017]. `SMPy` addresses an outstanding need for the lensing community: A robust, well-documented, and open-source tool to construct publication quality mass maps from galaxy shear data. `SMPy` was built with multiple design directions in mind:
+Mass maps are a critical deliverable of many cosmological analyses [@Atacama2020, @DESY32021, @HSC2017]. `SMPy` addresses an outstanding need for the lensing community: A robust, well-documented, and open-source tool to construct publication quality mass maps from galaxy shear data. `SMPy` was built with multiple design directions in mind:

 1. **Accessibility:** `SMPy` is written entirely in Python and deliberately relies only on widely-used scientific Python packages (`numpy`, `scipy`, `pandas`, `astropy`, `matplotlib`, and `pyyaml`).
 This choice of standard dependencies ensures that users can easily install the packages without complex dependency chains, and that the codebase is maintainable and familiar to the scientific Python community.